nsbarr/self-therapy/content/posts/my-first-post.md

 **T**: Yeah.

 **D**: Let them know you really care about them and keep doing that til they start to trust us.
-(silence) How’s it going?
+(several seconds of silence) How’s it going?
 Do they trust?

+*(Dick is able to create space for Tom.
+He not only checks on Tom's Self-energy, but directs Tom to send that Self-energy to his parts, and ensures that they are receiving it.)*

 **T**: Yeah.

 **D**: So would you be up for looking at what they need you to see about your brother?

 **T**: Yes.